. . . your guide to visiting the holy places

 Early Christians venerated the site.
 Then the emperor Hadrian covered it with a pagan temple.

 Only in AD 326 was the first church begun by the emperor Constantine I. He tore down the pagan temple and had Christ’s tomb cut away from the original hillside.
-His mother, St Helena, found the cross of Christ in a cistern not far from the hill of Calvary.
+Tradition says his mother, St Helena, found the cross of Christ in a cistern not far from the hill of Calvary.

 Constantine’s church was burned by Persians in 614, restored, destroyed by Muslims in 1009 and partially rebuilt.
 Crusaders completed the reconstruction in 1149.
 The result is essentially the church that stands today.